Linda has written content for national fashion and beauty websites. She enjoys sharing style trends and tips with her readers.

 Strip lashes and full bands are easier to apply but may require the use of a smudged eyeliner to conceal the band.
 When you’re shopping for falsies, look for a natural length.
 If you must trim them, make sure you do it from the inside corner.

 Be advised that false eyelashes are not for everyone.
 If you wear contact lenses, you probably need to steer clear of mineral oil-based removers, so check the ingredients in eyelash adhesive removers before purchasing.
 The same goes for those who have undergone Lasik surgery.
 If you are unsure about the ingredients in adhesives and removers, speak to your optometrist or ophthalmologist.

 Eyelash tinting is just as it sounds.
 You go to a salon and a mild, vegetable dye is applied to your eyelashes.
 Tinting is the perfect solution for women with naturally long lashes.
 Just think, no more time or money spent on mascara!

 Tinting can be done in under 30 minutes.
 The esthetician protects the eye area to prevent dye from entering the eye.
 Dye is carefully applied to upper and lower lashes and must be allowed to penetrate the lashes for at least 10 minutes before rinsing.

 Prices for eyelash tinting averages $25.
 Don’t base your decision on a salon that offers the best price.
 It is important to research and get references to find a reputable salon with estheticians qualified to tint lashes and brows.

 If you choose eyelash tinting, it will become a regular part of your beauty salon visits.
-Schedule tinting appointments every 3 to 5 weeks, depending on your eyelash growth cycle.
+Schedule tinting appointments every three to five weeks, depending on your eyelash growth cycle.